 You can read more about cochin bantams here.

-Easter Eggers lay consistently (about 250 eggs per year) – and they lay a variety of egg colors!
+Easter Eggers lay consistently (about 250 per year) – and they lay a variety of shell colors!
 They’re friendly, and children love to check the nesting boxes for a blue, green, brown, or pink egg!
-Each chicken only lays one color egg though, so if you want a variety of colors, choose breeds that definitely lay blue eggs (like Araucanas) or green eggs (like Olive eggers) in addition to Easter Eggers.
+Each chicken only lays one color shell though, so if you want a variety of colors, choose breeds that definitely lay blue (like Araucanas) or green eggs (like Olive eggers) in addition to Easter Eggers.

 You can read more about Easter Egger bantams here.